adelebrgx/Pokemon-TCG/README.md

 ##### Super Scoop Up Card

 Action: Throw a coin.
 If it's head, put one of your Pokémon in play and all the cards associated with it in your hand.
-Implements a visitor pattern to visit the Player.

 ### Support Cards
 ##### Attributes